Pencils, notebooks, backpack … check, check, check. But what do Champaign-Urbana area kids need for school that you may not have considered?

 - Backup lunch supplies.
 Inevitably, your child’s go-to lunch box that you’ve spent time carefully researching and purchasing is going to be left on a bus, or in our case, sent home with another kid in error one day.
 Have something basic on hand so that if you find yourselves without THE lunch bag, you can still send lunch.
 This might come in the form of brown paper bags or, for one of our kids, the “old” lunchbox from a few years back.
 We also have a go-to PB&J-based lunch for when our containers and ice packs are out of commission for the scenarios mentioned above.

 - Labels.
 You’re going to label things.
-And this year you may be labeling even more than normal.
-Have some nice easy sticky labels on hand to do the job of labeling those supplies you know your child is going to have assigned to them.
+Have some easy sticky labels on hand to do the job of labeling those supplies you know your child is going to have assigned to them.

 - Extra glue sticks.
 Extra, extra glue sticks.
 If there is one school supply we just can’t keep on hand, it’s glue sticks.
 So do yourself a favor and buy a bunch when they’re for sale in 20-packs.
 You’ll thank yourself later.
 Trust us.